Your home birth

 How to avoid a hospital birth

 Many people come to home birth after having direct experience with, or hearing stories about, undesirable hospital births.
 Hospital can be a good option if you are experiencing a high risk pregnancy, however many healthy women find themselves in a cascade of interventions within the hospital birth setting.
-You can read about the case for a home birth here.

 Some ideas for how to avoid an unnecessary hospital transfer

 - Select an experienced and committed midwife.
 Experienced home birth midwives are more effective than obstetricians and medical midwives in facilitating a successful labour with less complications and interventions.
 Choosing a midwife who has trust in your body’s ability to birth is key in avoiding a referral to hospital or transfer during labour.
 Of course, a suitably qualified and experienced midwife will always ensure that you are well informed, particularly if they assess that you or your baby are at risk.
-Check out our midwifery database for midwives who have registered with us as home birth midwives.

 - Create a thorough birth plan.
 Do your research and decide how you want your birth to be.
 In conjunction with your partner, your birth support person/people and your midwife and backup midwife, create a written record of how you visualise your birth.
 Reading about, talking with our community and discussing with your midwife how you’d like things to go, will help you to feel confident going into labour that your wishes will be followed when you are in the labour zone.
-Please click here for suggestions and templates for creating a birth plan.

 - Think carefully and research your options for all routine testing.
 There are many common tests and procedures that are offered to pregnant women.
 These are conducted for the purposes of early identification of pregnancy complications.
 There is the potential for false positives with some tests, and different people will have different opinions on how necessary these tests and procedures are.
 For example, some people choose to avoid unnecessary ultrasound scanning of their baby.
 Ultrasound scanning can be used to estimate the size of a baby, but the accuracy is poor.
 Some women have found themselves succumbing to further interventions because their baby has been identified as too big or too small, when in reality the baby is born of average size, and of course healthy babies come in all shapes and sizes anyway!
 It is important to inform yourself about the tests and procedures available, discuss your options with your midwife and make decisions that feel right for you.

 - Learn about informed consent.
 Women often feel as if they lose their agency when the time comes to give birth.
 By practicing techniques to ensure you and your support team are able to make informed choices, you can retain your power and make choices that suit you and your whanau.
-Check out our guide to informed consent.

 - Create a positive birthing environment in your own home.
 Making your birthing environment at home what you want it to be, will in turn help keep you positive approaching your home birth.
 It needn’t be flashy or expensive, but having the basics at hand and specific to your needs and desires will help.